 Therapy services are direct services provided to assist individuals in the acquisition, retention, or improvement of skills necessary for the individual to live and work in the community and must be attached to an individual's outcome as documented in his or her service plan.
 Training caretakers and development and monitoring of a home program for caretakers to implement the recommendations of the therapist are included in the provision of Therapy services.
-Therapy teleservices may be provided in accordance with the requirements listed in this manual under Teleservices on page 47.
-The need for the service must be documented by a professional as noted above for each service and must be evaluated at least annually, or more frequently if needed, as part of the service plan process.
+Therapy teleservices may be provided in accordance with the requirements listed in this manual under Teleservices on page 46.
+The need for the service must be documented by a professional as noted above for each service plan process.
 This evaluation must review whether the individual continues to require the current level of authorized services and that the service continues to result in positive outcomes for the individual.
 It is recognized, however, that long-term Therapy services may be necessary due to an individual's extraordinary medical or behavioral conditions.
 The need for long-term Therapy services must be documented in the individual's ISP.